 Improving these processes is usually the responsibility of the HR specialist or manager.
 This improvement requires adapting the process in order to:

-11 Key processes in human resources
+11 key processes in human resources management

 Recruitment is the process of attracting qualified candidates to interview with (and potentially work for) your company.
 Your HR specialists own all the necessary steps to recruit talent.
 This includes posting jobs on sites such as Monster or Indeed and developing compensation packages that are likely to attract and retain the most talented candidates.